adalbertojunior1988/fractus-/README.md

-# Sample Hardhat Project
+# Fractus: Marketplace of fractionalized nfts using DN404 on the scroll network

-This project demonstrates a basic Hardhat use case.
+This project demonstrates a basic  use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

 Run the following command to install the dependencies: